jsoych/sql/02_assignments/design_a_logical_model.md

 Bonus: Are there privacy implications to this, why or why not?
 ```
-(type 1) The table is includes a customer_id column, and ensures such id exists within the customer table.
+(type 1) The new table includes a customer_id column, and ensures such id exists within the customer table.

 (type 2) Alter cutomer table by adding a address column (I included an address within customer table from the start).
 ```